Jan. 6 panel probes Trump's 'siren call' to extremists

 The panel is expected to highlight a meeting on Dec.
 18, 2020, at the White House in which former Trump lawyers Rudy Giuliani and Sidney Powell, one-time Trump national security adviser Michael Flynn and others floated ideas for overturning the election results, Raskin told CBS over the weekend.

 This was days after the Electoral College had met on Dec.
-14 to certify the results for Biden - a time time when other key Republicans were announcing that the election and its challenges were over.
+14 to certify the results for Biden -- a time when other key Republicans were announcing that the election and its challenges were over.

 The Proud Boys and the Oath Keepers, extremist far-right groups whose leaders and others are now facing rare sedition charges for their roles in the attack, prepared to come to Washington, according to court filings.

 The night before Jan.
-6, Proud Boys leader Enrique Tarrio met with Oath Keepers leader Stewart Rhodes at an underground parking garage, according to court filings along with images a documentary filmmaker trailing the group provided to the panel.
+6, Proud Boys leader Enrique Tarrio met with Rhodes at an underground parking garage, according to court filings along with images a documentary filmmaker trailing the group provided to the panel.

 After the Capitol siege, Rhodes called someone with an urgent message for Trump, another group member has said.
 Rhodes was denied an chance to speak to Trump, but urged the person on the phone to tell the Republican president to call upon militia groups to fight to keep the president in power.